Democrats avoid immigration specifics ahead of Nevada vote

 The caucuses mark the first time this primary season that the Democratic contest moves to a state with a significant minority population.
 About one out of five residents in Nevada is an immigrant and President Donald Trump’s hard-line stance on immigration has turned the issue into a cultural and political touchstone.
 But by avoiding forums like the one held at the College of Southern Nevada, candidates left some residents with the impression that Democrats don’t want to talk about immigration even as they seek their votes.

-“This is an issue that we know Donald Trump has absolutely been weaponizing to expand his base and that he’s been weaponizing to target every person of color,” said Lorella Praeli, a prominent Democratic operative and activist who was Hillary Clinton’s Latino outreach director in 2016.
+“This is an issue that we know Donald Trump has absolutely been weaponizing to expand his base and that he’s been weaponizing to target every person of color,” said Lorella Praeli, who was Hillary Clinton’s Latino outreach director in 2016and is now president of the activist group Community Change Action.
 “I’m enraged at the fact that candidates and the media are operating in a different world where none of these things are happening.”

 Activists complain that few immigration questions were asked at several of the nine Democratic debates, and were upset after the issue got only one question on Wednesday night in the Las Vegas face-off.
 Candidates have also been careful about getting into too much detail on the stump about a subject that has become a political minefield.